-The chemicals from your cleanser can cause dehydration, so it’s important that you moisturize your skin after.
+The chemicals from your cleanser can cause dehydration, so you must moisturize your skin after.

-Keeping your skin hydrated is just part of maintaining its youthful glow and preventing premature aging.
+Keeping your skin hydrated is just part of maintaining its youthful glow and preventing premature ageing.

 You also want to avoid using any harsh grains and use a super gentle scrub or chemical exfoliant so you don’t cause damage to your skin.

 For best results choose chemical exfoliants instead.